Designed For The Superhighway Age!

 Adventurer 2-Door Hardtops Produced: 997

-*Includes pace cars and replicas
+*Includes pace cars (actual and replicas)

 Source: The Plymouth and DeSoto Story by Don Butler